 Most of the accommodation in Santiago comes in the form of 'piezas' or apartments.
-It is also possible to find houses for rent, and some expats prefer those in gated complexes, especially in the more expensive areas of the city.
+It's also possible to find houses for rent, and some expats prefer those in gated complexes, especially in the more expensive areas of the city.

 When considering the location of accommodation, expats should think about proximity to schools as well as work and other amenities.

-Some popular areas in Santiago are Ñuñoa and the tree-lined Providencia.
-Las Condes is a relatively wealthy area with a significant expat population, but those looking for something a bit gentler on the wallet but still a good neighbourhood may find La Reina to be a good fit.
+Some popular areas in Santiago include Ñuñoa, tree-lined Providencia, and Las Condes which is a relatively wealthy area with a significant expat population.
+Those looking for something a bit gentler on the wallet but still a good neighbourhood may find La Reina to be a good fit.

 Both furnished and unfurnished accommodation are available, though apartments that are fully stocked usually cost more.
 Unfurnished apartments will generally come with no furniture or appliances, so expats should try to negotiate to include major appliances such as a refrigerator and oven.